 I have to admit I have not touched my clarinet since the pandemic started until April 11, 2021.
 I've been trying to convince myself that I've been too busy with other things.
 That's only partly true but the reality was that I have been grieving.
 When I put my clarinet together that day, I did my usual warm-ups and started a piano and clarinet composition project.
 Something kept drawing me away from making much progress on it and I realized that I needed to press record on Audacity and allow whatever needed to come out.
 After I recorded what I played I felt some of my weight being lifted as I realized that what I just did was a lament for the past year.
+I have not taken the time to notate.
 I know it's not studio-quality but I do want to share it.

 This 9-song cycle goes through each of the nine enneagram points.
 The songs explore the suffering and the healing for each point.
 Songs include One: Perfectly Imperfect, Two: Connections, Three: Ninety Seconds, Four: Deep, Five: Step On Out, Six: Answers, Seven: Come on an Adventure, Eight: Teddy Bear in Combat Boots, Nine: Let There Be.
 The recordings have Mindy Eschedor on the piano, Andrea Leonard on vocals for songs Three, Seven, and Eight, and yours truly (Sarah McMahill) on One, Two, Four, Five, Six, and Nine.
 The recordings were originally used for an enneagram workshop that I co-led with Roland Legge in 2021.
 These songs had their Canadian premier April of 2022 in Kamloops, British Columbia.
 They were performed by contralto Theresa Takacs and pianist Dimiter Terziev.

 Do you want to learn the music and/or get the mp3's?
 They can be found in my store.